 Lincolnshire Ladies’ County Golf Association is the governing body for female amateur golfers in the county and its stated objectives are to a) uphold the rules of England Golf, b) enforce the CONGU system of handicapping, c) promote the interests of women’s golf in Lincolnshire and to encourage young golfers, and d) maintain, administer and regulate a County Championship and other competitions or leagues.

-The English Golf Union has its headquarters in the lovely little village of Woodhall Spa in the East Lindsey district and it’s here that you’ll find one of the finest inland courses in all of England.
+England Golf has its headquarters in the lovely little village of Woodhall Spa in the East Lindsey district and it’s here that you’ll find one of the finest inland courses in all of England.
 Named after its former owner, Colonel Stafford Vere Hotchkin, the Hotchkin comprises 18 holes of a wonderful 36-hole golf complex that really should be sampled by each and every EGU member at some time.

 Our Lincolnshire golf course rankings were updated in 2017.
 Click here to read the story.